voipnuggets/flux-generator/README.md

 - Multiple model options (schnell/dev)
 - Customizable image size and generation parameters
 - Memory usage reporting
-- Stable Diffusion API compatibility for third-party UIs
+- API compatibility for third-party UIs like Open WebUI
 - Unified server for both UI and API
 - Configurable network access modes

 ## API Integration

-The application provides a Stable Diffusion-compatible API that can be used with third-party UIs like Open WebUI.
+The application provides an API that can be used with third-party UIs like Open WebUI.

 ### Starting the Server